timescale/docs.timescale.com-content/getting-started/scaling-out.md

 * You should already have a running PostgreSQL server on the data node host.

+* Ensure that the data node has password authentication enabled in their `pg_hba.conf` files for any non-superusers.

 When creating the data node, you should:

 * Provide a name to use when referring to the data node from